ethhub-io/ethhub/docs/guides/a-straightforward-guide-erc20-tokens.md

 ![](../assets/images/erc20_guide/allowance.png)

 * **transferFrom** - The transferFrom function is used when an address with an allowance wants to transfer the balance from one account to another.
-So 0x58c... can now move its allotted 10 tokens to 0xa3b... by specifying the account they want to transfer from, the to address, and how much.
+So 0x58c... can now move its allotted 10 tokens to 0xa3b... by specifying the address that they want to transfer from, the to address, and how much.
 Since 0x58c… has a valid allowance of 10 tokens from 0x123... the transaction is valid and the 10 tokens are sent to 0xa3b....

 ![](../assets/images/erc20_guide/transfer_from.png)